meg-gutshall/rxeactions/docs/outline.md

 - Track the quantity of a medication and when the user will need a refill
   - Possibly send an alert to the prescribing doctor
 - Sort medications by prescribing doctor
+- Use date pickers
+- Tally good reactions vs. bad reactions to see whether a medication is overall good or bad for the user

 ## Project Summary

 My app acts as a medication diary, allowing users to track medications they’ve been prescribed and their associated side effects.<br>
 The home page will be a dashboard that lists the user’s currently prescribed medications and some information about each one.
-Users will also have the option to view previously prescribed medications or view all.<br>
+Users will also have the option to view previously prescribed medications or view all.
-Users will sign up for the app by providing their `name`, `email`, `password`, and `birth_date` and log in with just their `email` and `password`.
-They will only be able to perform CRUD actions on their own medications.
-When they create a new medication, the following fields will be requested: `name`, `dosage`, `dosage_form`, `instruction`, `prescribing_doctor`, `start_date`, `end_date`, and `ailment_treated`.
-Each medication will also be able to have reactions.
-The reaction form will include a textarea field `comments` where users can write any side effects they experienced or jot down any notes related to the medication.
-An `entry_timestamp` will auto-populate on submission of each reaction.